 Lumber core plywood is a lumber edge glued into a solid slab that makes import panels for construction.
 The panels are 18mm thick and have a face and back veneer.
 The crossband veneer has edge-glued lumber in the center.

-The plywood is for bending strength and holding screws, which makes it strong enough to construct wide shelves in cabinets or closets.
-Amongst its properties is water resistance, stability, strength, and flatness.
 Lumber Core consists of edge-glued strips of basswood.
+The plywood is for bending strength and holding screws, making it strong enough to construct wide shelves in cabinets or closets.
+Amongst its properties are water resistance, stability, strength, and flatness.

-ApplePly is high-quality plywood made from thin layers of birch that comes with multiple types of veneers.
+ApplePly is high-quality plywood made from thin layers of birch with multiple types of veneers.
 The thicknesses range from 1⁄4” to 11⁄2”.
-It is for large-scale, high-end professional and industrial purposes, including retail displays and architectural interiors, etc.).
+It is for large-scale, high-end professional and industrial purposes, including retail displays, architectural interiors, etc.).

-It has gained popularity among professional craftsmen and hobbyists as it makes studio and contemporary furniture.
-What separates it from the rest is a beautiful edge, and that is why furniture and architectural installations designs are beautiful.
+It has gained popularity among professional artisans and hobbyists as it makes studio and contemporary furniture.
+What separates it from the rest is a beautiful edge, which is why furniture and architectural installation designs are beautiful.

 Exterior sheathing plywood